Swabian-Alemannic Fastnacht: Origin in the Middle Ages and the Early Modern Age

 Just like the carnival common in the Rhineland, the Swabian-Alemannic Fastnacht takes its origins from festivities, which were celebrated to consume perishable food before the beginning of lent.
-This kind of events are recorded in central Europe at least since the 13th century.
-However, one should not compare those festivities, which were different from region to region, to the Fastnacht as we know it today.
-In addition to the excessive food consumption, customs like dances, parades or Fastnacht games became popular since the 14th century.
-Food played a central role here as well, as for example in the parades of the Nuremberg guilds, the so-called “Schembartläufe”, which were popular around 1500 AD.
+These kind of events have been recorded in central Europe from at least the 13th century.
+Historically, the festivities would vary from region to region, and the Fastnacht of the present day has notable differences to its historical counterparts.
+In addition to the excessive consumption of food, customs including dances, parades or Fastnacht games became popular since the 14th century.
+Food played a central role as well.
+In the parades of the Nuremberg guilds, the so-called “Schembartläufe”, were popular around 1500 AD.
 Butcher's dances, which featured the dancing butchers holding sausage rings, are also known from other cities.

 A theory of the folklorist Dietz-Rüdiger Moser says that the conflict between the amusement/enjoyment of Fastnacht and the deprivation of Lent can also be interpreted in a theological way.
 Whereas, according to the augustinian two kingdoms doctrine, Fastnacht was equated with the kingdom of the devil “civitas diaboli”, Lent was seen as part of the kingdom of God or “civitas Dei”.
 This idea might have led to the invention of early Fastnacht figures such as devils and demons.
 The jester, who was considered as another central figure of Fastnacht at that time, was seen as the embodiment of evanescence, separation from god and death.
 Whereas studies conducted before and during the 1980s assumed that Fastnacht did not originate from Christian beliefs, scholars today agree that the existence of the church was a necessary condition for the emergence of Fastnacht.
 Fastnacht was an opportunity for the people to criticise authorities and also the church.
 This often led to prohibitions of Fastnacht.